75 fantastic facts for kids to really blow their mind

 - A prawn or shrimp's heart is in their heads.

-- Hummingbirds can fly backward.
+- Hummingbirds can fly backwards.

-- A Tiger's skin is striped like it's fur.
+- A tiger's skin is striped like its fur.

 - Most fish don't have eyelids.

-- Gorilla’s burp when they are happy.
+- Gorillas burp when they are happy.

-- Hippopotamus produces pink milk.
+- The hippopotamus produces pink milk.

 - Slugs have four noses!